Top 5 Reasons to Adjust Your W-4 Withholding

 If you count on a big tax refund every year, you should also pay attention to your withholding.
 How much you have withheld impacts your refund.

 Some life events result in more taxes.
-Others give you credits and deductions that lower your taxes.
-The list of these events is long, but here are 5 of the most common reasons to revisit your W-4 withholding.
+Others result in credits and deductions that lower your taxes.
+The list of possible events is long, but here are 5 of the most common reasons to revisit your W-4 withholding.

 1. You get a second job